“You’re nuts,” Tom scoffs. “Corporate transactions, litigation, and defense; that’s how you get rich.”

 "My sister is nothing like the girls you go around with.
 If I find out you've done any of the shit you usually get up to with her, I'll take your fucking head off.
 I don't give a shit about the consequences," I tell him, and then with one last shove, walk away.

 It takes weeks before I can be in Tom and Justin’s company or even look at them without feeling angry, but things eventually return to normal.
-As normal as they can be, given that they’ve confirmed my initial observation—that we have little in common and that neither of them has accepted or are likely to view me as a true friend.
-Friends don’t treat each other so underhandedly.
+As normal as they can be now that they’ve confirmed my initial observation—that we have little in common and that neither of them has accepted or are likely to view me as a true friend.
+Friends, in my view, don’t treat each other underhandedly.
 Tom, realizing the precarious nature of our truce and knowing that I’m watching like a hawk, is careful not to antagonize me.

-Cait and I make up the weekend following our argument.
-“He’s fun to be with,” she says about Tom, and, then, when I start to warn her about his reputation, she cuts me off.
+Cait and I make up the weekend after our argument.
+“He’s fun to be with,” she says about Tom, and when I start to warn her about his reputation, she cuts me off.
 “We’re just seeing each other casually, and I wouldn’t get intimate with someone I’m not in a serious relationship with,” she assures me, so I let it go because I trust my sister not to lie to me.